jakartaee/mail-spec/CONTRIBUTING.md

 The Jakarta Mail API provides a platform-independent and protocol-independent framework to build mail and messaging applications.
-The Jakarta Mail API is available as an optional package for use with the Java SE platform and is also included in the Java EE platform.
+The Jakarta Mail API is available as an optional package for use with the Java SE platform and is also included in the Jakarta EE platform.

 * [https://projects.eclipse.org/projects/ee4j.mail](https://projects.eclipse.org/projects/ee4j.mail)